-With this simple information, you may be able to narrow your options right away.
-Plus, you’ll save yourself from headaches — and unnecessary drops in your credit score — from denied card applications.
+With this simple information, you may be able to narrow your options right away and avoid the headache of having your card applications repeatedly denied.
+Plus, you’ll be able to avoid unnecessary drops in your credit score.

-Your credit score is far more than simply a passing consideration — it’s one of the key indicators whether you’ll qualify for a credit card.
+Your credit score – also called a FICO score or Beacon – is far more than simply a passing consideration — it’s one of the key indicators whether you’ll qualify for a credit card.

 If your credit score isn’t high enough for a credit card, there’s a good chance you’ll be denied.
-You’ll want to avoid denied card applications for a few reasons in particular:
+You’ll want to avoid denied card applications for a few reasons:

 This is why it’s smart to be selective about the cards you apply for.
 By aiming only for cards that fit your credit profile, you can increase your odds of approval and protect your credit score.

 Different types of cards are best for people who fit different credit score ranges.
-For example, those with poor or fair credit might be better suited for a credit-building card with a low annual fee and that reports your payment history to the three credit bureaus.
+For example, those with poor or fair credit might be better suited for a credit-building card with a low annual fee and that reports your payment history to Canada’s main credit bureaus.

 Those with good to excellent credit scores are more likely to qualify for some of the best credit cards — including those that offer rewards, such as cashback or travel rewards.